iann0036/tf-cfn-provider/docs/providers/flexibleengine/DrsReplicationV2.md

 ## Properties

-TBC
+`Name` - (Optional) The name of the EVS replication pair.
+The name can contain a maximum of 255 bytes.

+`Description` - (Optional) The description of the EVS replication pair.
+The description can contain a maximum of 255 bytes.

+`VolumeIds` - (Required) An array of one or more IDs of the EVS disks used to create the EVS replication pair.

+`PriorityStation` - (Required) The primary AZ of the EVS replication pair.
+That is the AZ where the production disk belongs.

+`ReplicationModel` - (Optional) The type of the EVS replication pair.
+Currently only type hypermetro is supported.

 ## Return Values

 ### Fn::GetAtt

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`Description` - See Argument Reference above.
+`Description` - See Properties above.

-`VolumeIds` - See Argument Reference above.
+`VolumeIds` - See Properties above.

-`PriorityStation` - See Argument Reference above.
+`PriorityStation` - See Properties above.

-`ReplicationModel` - See Argument Reference above.
+`ReplicationModel` - See Properties above.

 `Status` - The status of the EVS replication pair.